algosup/2022-2023-project-4-game-design-Team-8/documents/Test Plan.md

 The following features will be tested:
 - Player
-    - Player Moving using ZQSD
+    - Player Moving using Z-Q-S-D
     - Player Looking at the cursor
     - Ability system
 - Fight System